Latkes with optional Goy Variations

 1 medium Yukon Gold potato - grated and squeeze out excess liquid

-1/2 white onion - grated (when grating expect a significant proportion of the onion to just disappear as it's mostly water), you can also dice them.
+1/2 white onion - grated (when grating expect a significant proportion of the onion to just disappear as it's mostly water), you can also dice them or use a food processor.

 salt